-Eric O’Connor, Board President
+Eric O’Connor, Board Treasurer

 As a volunteer he has provided leadership for NBCA in developing a highly dynamic new website and the strategic direction for social media outreach to advance NBCA’s educational mission.
-Eric has a BA in marketing from Drake University and currently resides in Chicago, IL, where he and his wife raise their three young sons.
+Eric has a BA in marketing from Drake University and currently resides in Wheaton, IL, where he and his wife raise their three young sons.

 Kay Holcombe, Board Secretary

 Kay Holcombe is Senior Vice President for Science Policy, BIO, the Biotechnology Industry Organization.
 Prior to that, she was a Senior Policy Advisor at the Genzyme Corporation, a subsidiary of the Sanofi Healthcare Company.
 Her background as a lobbyist extends beyond her current position.
 Previously she was Vice President of Policy Directions Inc., a government relations firm specializing in strategic planning and legislative and regulatory advocacy regarding healthcare and related issues.